ABOUT

 ABOUT ME

-Hi, I’m Jessica, the founder and teacher at Little Busy Bee Preschool!
-From the moment I opened this preschool, my goal has been to create a place where children feel seen, heard, and valued—where their natural curiosity leads the way and learning feels like an adventure.
+Hi, I’m Jessica, the founder and teacher at Little Busy Bee Preschool.
+From the very beginning, my dream has been to create a place where children feel seen, heard, and valued, where their natural curiosity leads the way and learning feels like an adventure.

-As an educator, I believe that children learn best through play, exploration, and meaningful connections.
+I believe children learn best through play, exploration, and meaningful connection, supported by intentional guidance.
 My approach is inspired by the Reggio Emilia philosophy, which embraces creativity, hands-on discovery, and the power of nature in early learning.
-I am always growing as a teacher and staying connected to best practices through my membership with the North American Reggio Emilia Alliance (NAREA).
+I also integrate research-backed methods, including the Science of Reading, to ensure children develop strong early literacy skills through playful, engaging experiences.

-At Little Busy Bee Preschool, children are encouraged to explore, create, and discover in a warm, nurturing environment—both indoors and outdoors.
-I believe that when children spend time in nature, they develop confidence, empathy, and a deep sense of wonder about the world around them.
+At Little Busy Bee Preschool, children are encouraged to explore, create, and discover in a warm, nurturing environment both indoors and outdoors.
+I balance hands-on projects, collaborative learning, and time outdoors, helping children grow in confidence, empathy, and critical thinking.

-I’m so glad you’re here, and I can’t wait to welcome your child into our Little Busy Bee community!
+I’m so glad you’re here, and I cannot wait to welcome your child into our Little Busy Bee community, where curiosity is nurtured, learning is joyful, and every child’s potential is honored.

 MY APPROACH